dfebs/nvim-config/README.md

 - [] Have paste-over not actually copy the thing you are pasting over
 - [] Have telescope ignore stuff like node_modules and show hidden files.
 This goes for file search and livegrep
 - [] Figure out if gitsigns has more features.
 It's pretty neat so far
+- [] Figure out how to comment out selections
+- [] Figure out how to tab selections to indent everything in the selection
 - [] (non-neovim) have tmux use ctrl+a instead of ctrl+b
 - [] (non-neovim) Look into the ranger command line tool
 - [] (non-neovim) Look into the lazygit tool